ronaldporch/event-calendar/README.md

 The index controller has not be configured to handle string values in the get query.
 Of course in a prod environment, this would be disastrous, but given the time, I guess this is okay.
 One benefit is that SQL Injection shouldn't be an issue.

+As far as the relationship of Tasks and Events, I know it would be optimal to have a many-to-many relationship between the two, but with the way that I looped over them, I figured it would be okay to bypass this.

 ## Misc.

 If you have any other questions about the app, shoot me an email that's listed on my github and I'll help out.